Jesus says no to a miracle

 Jesus tells his disciples he will die

 - 16:21 From that time on, Jesus started teaching his disciples that he had to go to Jerusalem.
 He said that the Jewish elders, the top priests, and the scholars known as scribes would make him suffer.
 He told his disciples he would be killed.
 But he added that on the third day he would rise from the dead.

 - 16:22 Peter pulled Jesus aside and scolded him by saying, “No way will this happen to you, Lord!
 Never in a million years!”

 - 16:23 Jesus turned to Peter and said, “Get out of here, Satan!
-You’re not in sync with God.
-You’re thinking like a typical human.
+You’re in my way because you’re thinking like a typical human.
 You’re not in sync with God.”

 High cost of following Jesus